South Asia Economic Journal

-South Asia Economic Journal is a blind peer-reviewed journals that provides a forum to discuss South Asia’s position on global economic issues, its relations with other regional groupings and its response to global developments.
+South Asia Economic Journal is a blind peer-reviewed journal that provides a forum to discuss South Asia's position on global economic issues, its relations with other regional groupings and its response to global developments.

 It is published twice a year by SAGE Publications in association with Institute of Policy Studies of Sri Lanka and Research and Information System for Developing Countries.

 Sri Lankan economist Saman Kelegama co-edits the journal.

 Abstracting and indexing

 South Asia Economic Journal is abstracted and indexed in: